dudarev/cghub/cghub/docs/source/development.rst

     $ sudo touch /etc/default/celeryd
     $ sudo vim /etc/default/celeryd

+Change to your paths:

 .. code-block:: bash

+    # /etc/default/celeryd

     # Name of nodes to start, here we have a single node
     CELERYD_NODES="w1"
     # or we could have three nodes:
     #CELERYD_NODES="w1 w2 w3"

     # Where to chdir at start.
+Location of manage.py
     CELERYD_CHDIR="/path/to/project"

-    # Python interpreter from environment.
+    # Python interpreter from virtual environment.
     ENV_PYTHON="path/to/env/bin/python"

     # How to call "manage.py celeryd_multi"